Qualified website authentication certificate: Content

-Website authentication certificates are one of the five trust service defined in the eIDAS Regulation.
+Website authentication certificates are one of the five trust services defined in the eIDAS Regulation.
 Article 45 sets the requirement for trust service providers issuing qualified website authentication certificates of being qualified, which implies that all requirements for qualified trust service providers (QTSPs) described in the previous section will be applicable.
 Annex IV defines the content of qualified certificates for website authentication:

 Criticism

 Updates to eIDAS proposed in 2021 require browsers to provide new forms of assurance of website authenticity without specifying exactly how.
 They require web browsers like Chrome, Safari, and Firefox to incorporate a list of government-specified "Trusted Service Providers", and to accept and "displayed in a user friendly manner" the QWACs which those TSPs issue, despite a variety of trust, legal, technical and security concerns.
 The Internet Society and Mozilla say that requirements of the regulation require violating other requirements.
 They also assert that it would undermine technical neutrality and interoperability, undermine privacy for end users, and create dangerous security risks.
 They suggest instead continuing to build on the existing CA framework.